 The Child and Family Services Plan (CFSP) is a five-year strategic plan that comprehensively integrates programs that serve children and families and serves as a roadmap for performance.
 The plan is reviewed annually to assess progress toward goals, strategies and objectives.
 Every five to seven years, the state and the federal Administration for Children and Families review the state's performance regarding national standards and desired outcomes.
 The state uses this Child and Family Services Review (CFSR) examination to identify gaps in the work and subsequently develops an action plan to address areas of deficiency.
 This Program Improvement Plan (PIP) outlines strategies to intervene in the areas needing improvement.
 Principles of the Continuous Quality Improvement (CQI) process are used to get to the root cause of problems and support improvements in practices and procedures.
-In past years, the coordination and development of these plans and processes were done in silos.
-Over the past three years, the state has cultivated a more integrated operation.
+In past years, the state has cultivated a more integrated operation.